Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds

 {In particular, coherent large-scale features such as loops and filamentary structures, which dominate the total polarized intensity $P$, are largely captured by $P_E$ and are strongly suppressed in $P_B$.
 The $E$-family fields therefore appear well suited to isolate astrophysical loop-like structures and to address Galactic-science questions.
 Conversely, the $B$-family field, from which coherent $E$-mode structures have been filtered out, is of particular interest for tensor-to-scalar ratio searches. }

-{The resulting ``blobby'', turbulence-dominated morphology illustrated in row~3, column~3 of Fig.~\ref{fig:pysm_morpho_maps} may appear unfamiliar from a traditional CMB-analysis perspective.
-However, standard CMB analysis techniques can be applied directly in this $r$-contaminating foreground field, including component separation in local patches, mask construction based on thresholding a $|\underline{P}_B|$-based foreground tracer, and power-spectrum estimation from $Q_B/U_B$.
-Such an approach may offer improved optimality compared to analyses performed directly in $(Q,U)$; quantifying this potential gain is left for future work. }
+The resulting, more fragmented, $\textit{B}$-family morphology, illustrated by $P_B$ in Fig.~\ref{fig:pysm_morpho_maps}, may appear unfamiliar from a traditional CMB-analysis perspective.
+However, standard map-level operations can be applied directly to this $\textit{B}$-family foreground field, including local component separation, mask construction using a $P_B$ tracer, and power-spectrum estimation from $(Q_B,U_B)$. {Some of these possibilities are explored in idealized form in Sec.~\ref{sec:applications_cmb}.}

 {The complementary nature of the two parity families is also clearly visible in the $\log_{10}(P_E/P_B)$ ratio, which highlights regions dominated by one component or the other.
 This type of separation cannot be achieved at the level of $Q$ and $U$, whose individual morphologies mix parity contributions and depend on the choice of reference frame.